 If you frequently hit context limits, consider using a model with a larger context window.

-Optimize your assistant configuration
+Optimize your agent configuration

 Be strategic about conversation length